 Please note there is restricted access to the building after 4.45pm weekdays and all day at weekends; please see the ECA Library webpage for more details:

 The library is a quiet study space with 97 study spaces at desks, most of which have power sockets, and 10 easy chairs.
 Some network sockets are available, and there is wireless access throughout the library.
 There are 6 open access computers, and 2 computers managed by the College of Medicine and Veterinary Medicine.
 The library has a colour copier/printer.
 There is a also dedicated Quiet Study Space at the back of the Vet Library which can accommodate 44 students.

-The Law and Europa Library is a silent study space.
+The Law Library is a silent study space.